Pantanal (1990 TV series)

 Pantanal is a Brazilian telenovela that aired on Rede Manchete from March 27, 1990, to December 10, 1990.
 The series is written by Benedito Ruy Barbosa and directed by Jayme Monjardim, Carlos Magalhães, Marcelo de Barreto, and Roberto Naar.
-It is set on the Pantanal region in Mato Grosso do Sul located in midwestern Brazil.
+It is set in the Pantanal region in Mato Grosso do Sul located in midwestern Brazil.
 The production received logistical support from TV MS, which at the time was an affiliate of the network.

 Pantanal is considered an ecological or environmental telenovela; a small sub-category of the genre whose purpose is to dramatize, and raise audience awareness of environmental degradation.

 Plot

 In the 1940s, Joventino arrives in the Pantanal of Mato Grosso accompanied by his 10-year-old son, José "Zé" Leôncio.
 Once settled, he becomes one of the main cattle breeders in the region.
 After Joventino disappeared in the Pantanal while hunting for oxen in the fields, Zé carries on his father's dream and becomes one of the main farmers in the country.
-On a visit to Rio de Janeiro, Zé falls in love with Madeleine, a spoiled girl with whom he marries and has a son named Joventino "Jove", bearing his grandfather's name.
+On a visit to Rio de Janeiro, Zé falls in love with Madeleine, a spoiled girl whom he marries and has a son named Joventino "Jove", bearing his grandfather's name.
 The differences between the couple, and Madeleine not adapting to the rural world, leads to her abandoning Zé and taking their son with her.
 Abandoned by Madeleine, Zé finds affection with Filó, a former prostitute who has a son, Tadeu.

 Years later, Jove, now an adult, finally decides to move in with his father.
 However, the differences again bring problems for Zé and the two find it difficult to understand each other.
 The differences are aggravated when Jove falls in love with Juma Marruá, a wild and sensual young woman raised as a savage by her mother until her death, killed in revenge in a dispute between land squatters and victims of hoarding.
 Like her mother, Juma is said in the Pantanal to transform into a jaguar.
 Feeling rejected by his father, who thinks his son is effeminate, and ridiculed by the peasants for his city boy ways, Jove decides to return to Rio de Janeiro and takes Juma with him.
 After a time in Rio, where the culture shock is now suffered by Juma, Jove returns to the Pantanal so as not to be separated from his beloved.
 This time, he is willing to adapt to the local lifestyle.
 Jove begins to settle down with his father and Juma and gradually becomes a true Pantanaler, surprising everyone little by little.